diepet/spring-tx-context/README.md

 # Configuration

-* Configure a transaction manager generating events tracking the transaction lifecycle as explained [here](https://github.com/diepet/spring-tx-eventdispatcher).
+* Configure a transaction manager as explained [here](https://github.com/diepet/spring-tx-eventdispatcher), in order to dispatch transaction lifecycle events.
 * Import `META-INF/transaction-context-manager-application-context.xml` Spring configuration file.
 * Define a new Spring bean inheriting its configuration from `transactionContextManagerAbstract` abstract bean.